AquaJerry/cpp-for-programmers-ud210/Readme.md

 > provides really strong attraction mechanisms that are very powerful, very
 > modern so that you don't have to deal with the low-level stuff all the time.
 > And you can still be efficient.

+### Use Comments Judiciously

+> Comments should be used to say things that you can't do what in code.
+> Obviously the code tells you how something's done.
+It doesn't tell you what
+> at a high-level is being done or why is being done.
+Without that comment you
+> don't really know what the code is supposed to do.

 ## License